bossley9/dotfiles/.config/install/doc/nixos.md

 - Verify the boot mode is UEFI by confirming the output of `ls /sys/firmware/efi/efivars` exists.

 - In order to be able to install or setup anything, we need to be able to access elevated privileges.
 Set the passwords for both the install user and the root user.
-Don't worry, the actual passwords can be changed later.
+Don't worry about the actual passwords - they can be changed later.
   ```
   passwd
   sudo passwd root